ManKul18/WebAssembly-Input-Graphics-Test-app-using-SDL/README.md

     0 Copy the complete app directory to web server root

-    1 On TV launch the browser app and point to the app served by web server and click on the index.html
+    1 Launch the web browser and point to the app served by web server and click on the index.html

 If everything went well, you should see as below